ameyaxoxo

 Info

-Ameyaxoxo is the moniker under which Ameya Deshpande releases his solo music.
-Born and raised in Pune, India, Ameya now resides in Philadelphia, where he continues to shape a musical voice that is equal parts contemplative and searching.
+Born and raised in Pune, India, and now based in Philadelphia, Ameya continues to shape a musical voice that is equal parts contemplative and searching.
 A guitarist, composer, and producer by trade—but more accurately, a lifelong listener—his work draws from an expansive musical spectrum: jazz, post-rock, metal, ambient, and alternative songcraft converge not for effect, but out of necessity.
-The result is music that is intricate without being showy, emotionally present without posturing—a sound both atmospheric and grounded.
+The result is music that’s intricate without being showy, emotionally present without posturing—a sound both atmospheric and grounded.

 In recent years, Ameya’s creative path has led to Who Knows, a genre-fluid collective that feels less like a band and more like a conversation in motion.
-Led by Ameya as guitarist and producer, Who Knows emerged from late-night jam sessions and shared musical obsessions, evolving into a tightly knit ensemble known for its groove-forward, improvisation-rich sound.
-Inspired by artists like Yussef Dayes, Tom Misch, and the wider UK jazz movement, the group weaves together lush harmonies, casual virtuosity, and a spirit of exploration that resists easy categorization.
-Their debut EP, Who Knows Vol. 1, releasing June 14, 2025, captures the warmth and spontaneity of these exchanges, featuring Daniel Wilfred (drums), Joab Alexander (keys), Miguel Cid (bass), Chet Williams (sax), and guest guitarist Dave Thaker.
+Emerging from late-night jam sessions and shared musical obsessions, the ensemble is known for its groove-forward, improvisation-rich sound—one that resists easy categorization.
+Inspired by artists like Yussef Dayes, Tom Misch, and the wider UK jazz movement, the group weaves together lush harmonies, casual virtuosity, and a spirit of exploration.
+Their debut Who Knows Vol. 1 captures the warmth and spontaneity of these exchanges, featuring Daniel Wilfred (drums), Joab Alexander (keys), Miguel Cid (bass), Chet Williams (sax), and guest guitarist Dave Thaker.

-Parallel to his work with the collective, Ameya’s solo projects under the name Ameyaxoxo continue to explore themes of memory, melancholy, and quiet wonder.
-His second EP Turill is a deeply personal collection, anchored by the standout single "Mango Hibiscus," praised by Rolling Stone India as “guitar wizardry combined with soulful songwriting.”
-A follow-up single, "Foxgloves Amethyst," was featured on the Maed Mixtape and described as "a great travel song"—a fitting description for music that seems always in motion, both geographically and emotionally.
+Parallel to his work with Who Knows, Ameya’s solo projects under the name Ameyaxoxo continue to explore themes of memory, melancholy, and quiet wonder.
+His sophomore EP Turill—anchored by the standout single “Mango Hibiscus,” praised by Rolling Stone India as “guitar wizardry combined with soulful songwriting”—cemented his reputation as a distinctive voice in the modern instrumental space.
+Its follow-up, “Foxgloves Amethyst,” featured on the Maed Mixtape, was described as “a great travel song”—fitting for music that feels in constant motion, both geographically and emotionally.

-Earlier in his journey, Ameya performed alongside Indian post-rock mainstays such as aswekeepsearching, Celestial Teapot, Zokova, and Stuck in November—experiences that continue to echo in his fluid approach to genre, form, and feeling.
+Earlier in his journey, Ameya performed alongside Indian post-rock mainstays including aswekeepsearching, Celestial Teapot, Zokova, and Stuck in November—experiences that continue to echo in his fluid approach to genre, form, and feeling.